WokLibCodeClub/.github/profile/README.md

 ![BBC micro:bit](bbc_microbit.png)

 The coding for this is very similar to Scratch, with blocks which you can drag across the screen and add together.
-We start by getting to know the micro:bit, then work towards making a project with a seasonal theme.
+At the last session we explored the basic functions of the microbit and made a beating heart programme and explored the use of the light sensor.
+In this session we will use some of the same methods to make a Festive Decoration which will show different patterns when we dim the lights in the classroom.

-We have made a Powerpoint file with instructions for what we will cover over the next two sessions and you can look at it here: [Fun_With_Microbits.pptx](https://1drv.ms/p/c/0ea54730735a1344/EUlf0Em-CPBCt1FyJHfVSoMBzw7VtsDjglTRyzVGtUDlVw?e=w2da55).
+We have made a Powerpoint file with instructions for the code for our two micro:bit sessions and you can look at it here: [Fun_With_Microbits.pptx](https://1drv.ms/p/c/0ea54730735a1344/EUlf0Em-CPBCt1FyJHfVSoMBzw7VtsDjglTRyzVGtUDlVw?e=w2da55).

 #### *Boat Race* project from last time